-Our fee in semi-truck and car wreck cases starts at 25% (even lower in rare circumstance), 25% if a case is settled before filling or even after filling a lawsuit but before any deposition is taken or mediation is held (the earlier o the last two), then the fee goes to 1/3 (even lower in rare circumstances).
-The client is not responsible for these fees (or litigation expenses) unless there is a successful recovery to the client.
+Our fee in semi-truck and car wreck cases starts at 25% (even lower in rare circumstances), 25% if a case is settled before filling or even after filing a lawsuit but before any deposition is taken or mediation is held (the earlier of the last two), then the fee goes to 1/3 (even lower in rare circumstances).
+The client is not responsible for these fees (or litigation expenses) unless there is a successful recovery to the client, except in states that require the client to remain responsible for costs/expenses, such as Washington state.
 Compare that to our competitors, some of whom charge a fee that’s almost 50% more than ours.

 From thousands to millions of dollars, we have recovered full compensation for our clients.
 In fact, in similar cases we have obtained more money for our clients than other lawyers.
 Add to this our lower fee, starting at 25% and never exceeding 1/3, we put more money in our clients’ pockets - - where it belongs!